Connect with others who understand.

 If you are diagnosed with breast cancer, your care team will probably recommend you go through genetic testing to determine your HER2 status.
 This testing can be performed on your biopsy tissue or through a blood test.
 Genetic tests can also help your doctor see whether your cells have other cancer-related proteins, such as hormone receptors.

 The first step of breast cancer diagnosis and HER2 testing is often getting a biopsy.
 During this procedure, doctors remove a sample of your breast tissue.
-The sample will then be examined using tests such as:
+The sample will then be examined by a pathologist using tests such as:

 • Immunohistochemistry (IHC), which estimates the amount of HER2 protein on the outside of your cells